dart-archive/stagehand/CONTRIBUTING.md

 dart test/validate_templates.dart
 ```

-The `validate_templates.dart` test currently doesn't support the different line endings on Windows maschines and fails, so prefer using a Linux or Mac maschine for contributing to this project.
+The `validate_templates.dart` test currently doesn't support the different line endings
+on Windows machines and fails, so prefer using a Linux or Mac machine for contributing to this project.

 ## Resources